dmbarbour/Sirea/README.md

 A **Behavior** in RDP is a _signal transformer_ with potential for _declarative effects_.

 A _signal transformer_ is an abstract process that takes a signal as input and generates a signal as output by modifying the first.
 Signal transformers cannot create or destroy signals - a property formalized as **duration coupling**: active periods of the output signal must correspond to active periods of the input signal.
-There may be a constant delay between input and output.
+There may be a small delay between input and output.

 Sirea provides one concrete behavior type, simply named `B`.